nemye/TurboXML/README.md

 ## Performance

 Benchmarked against [pugixml](https://pugixml.org/) on identical workloads.
 Both libraries populate similar outputs, attempting to be as fair as possible.
+Benchmarked on Ubuntu 24.04 with an AMD Ryzen 9 7950X3D 16-Core Processor, 32 GB DDR5 RAM.

 | Workload | TurboXML | pugixml | Speedup |
 |---|---|---|---|